 See if your technology meets the minimum requirements.

 What do I need to get connected?

-High-Speed Internet Connection, such as Fiber, Cell Data, Cable or DSL.
+High-Speed Internet Connection, such as DSL, Cable, Fiber, or Cellular.
 Satellite Internet is not supported.

 Supported Browsers (latest 2 versions):